 Lorena Manzo, Chair, representing Causa.
 Lorena came into the movement as a member of Mujeres Luchadoras Progresistas in 2003, later become staff.
 She served as the coordinator of the CAPACES formation process in 2005 before joining the Causa staff in 2006.
 Lorena has served on several CAPACES committees.
 Currently she is Causa’s lead organizer.

 Fabiola Camacho, Vice President, representing Farmworker Housing Development Corporation.

 Brenda Mendoza, Secretary, representing Pineros y Campesinos Unidos del Noroeste.
 Brenda is the Director of PCUN’s service center.

-Belinda Ochoa, representing Latinos Unidos Siempre.
-Belinda leads this youth program.
+Sandra Hernández, Treasurer, representing Latinos Unidos Siempre.
+Sandra leads the youth program.

 Levi Herrera, representing Mano a Mano Family Center.
 Levi is the Executive Director of Mano a Mano Family Center.